fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 oscillator.frequency.value = 1000
 ```

-Now let’s create our compressor to add more variety and transform the original signal.
+Now let’s create a compressor to add more variety and transform the original signal.
 Note that the values for all these parameters are arbitrary and are only meant to change the source signal in interesting ways.
-We could use any other values and it would work equally well.
+We could use other values and it would still work.

 ```javascript
 const compressor = context.createDynamicsCompressor()